-- Asset Management The Trust department receives fees for providing trust related services including Investment Management, Security Custody, and Other Trust Services.
+- services including Investment Management, Security Custody, and Other Trust Services.
 These fees are based upon the value of assets under management and are assessed using a tiered rate schedule.
-Fees are recognized on a monthly basis when the service obligation is complete. - Estate Settlement The trust department provides estate settlement services.
+Fees are recognized on a monthly basis when the service obligation is complete.
+These fees are recognized in trust services income on the Consolidated Statement of Income. - Estate Settlement The trust department provides estate settlement services.
 These fees are based on the estimated fair value of the estate according to a tiered rate schedule.
 Each estate is unique in the nature, size, and complexity, and may include many tasks or milestones to complete.
 Fees are recognized in proportion to the number of milestones completed which is a judgement made by the trust management team.
-Estate settlement fees amounted to \$58,000 in 2020 and \$27,000 in 2019.
-These fees are included in Trust Services Income on the Consolidated Statements of Income. - Debit Card Income The Bank provides electronic funds transfer processing services for the debit cards it offers to its customers.
+These fees are included in trust services income on the Consolidated Statements of Income. - Debit Card Income The Bank provides electronic funds transfer processing services for the debit cards it offers to its customers.
 The Bank earns interchange fees from each cardholder transaction conducted through various networks.
 The fees are transaction based and are earned when the transaction is complete.

-- Insurance and Investment Service Fees The Company sells investments and insurance through its Trust and Wealth Management division.
-Commissions from the sale of these products are recognized upon the completion of the transaction. - ATM Service Charges ATM service charges are earned when non customers use Bank ATMs.
-These fees are recognized when the transaction is complete. - Gains/ Losses on the Sale of Other Real Estate these assets are de-recognized when control of the property transfers to the buyer.
-These gains/losses are included in Other Income on the Consolidated Statements of Income.
+These fees are recognized in other income on the Consolidated Statements of Income. - Insurance and Investment Service Fees The Company sells investments and insurance through its Trust and Wealth Management division.
+Commissions from the sale of these products are recognized upon the completion of the transaction.
+These fees are recognized in other income on the Consolidated Statements of Income. - ATM Service Charges ATM service charges are earned when non customers use Bank ATMs.
+These fees are recognized when the transaction is complete.
+These fees are recognized in other income on The Consolidated Statements of Income. - Gains/ Losses on the Sale of Other Real Estate these assets are de-recognized when control of the property transfers to the buyer.
+These gains/losses are included in other income on the Consolidated Statements of Income.